amaurigmartins/LineCableLab/README.md

 You will be prompted to specify a JobID and this is **mandatory**.
 The JobID is a text string which will be used to identify all the output files and folders.
 When you are satisfied with the data entry, hit the button 'Start'.
 This will create a subfolder named JobID inside the working directory.
 Inside this folder you will find two files: 'LineData_fun.m' and 'RunJob_JobID.m'.
 Call the script 'RunJob_JobID.m' and that's it.

-The columns in the 'OHL cross section & conductor data' are described as follows:
+The columns under the header 'OHL cross section & conductor data' are described as follows:

 - 1 column -- **PhaseNum**: number of phase (set to 0 for Kron reduction, map to the same phase for bundled conductors).
 - 2 column -- **Horiz**: x position of each conduntor in meters.